DmitryInke/user_management-service/README.md

 ## Notes
 - There will be a file `Users Management System.postman_collection.json` in the root folder for Postman to use all the endpoints.
+- or open this link http://localhost:8000/docs and check the endpoint through it